-- ✓ Each day we plan activities which result in a product the children can proudly take home to share what they have done during their day at club.
+- All staff have undergone induction training including safeguarding, FGM and Prevent training. - Each day we plan activities which result in a product the children can proudly take home to share what they have done during their day at club.
 We also share photos on our social media pages for family to see what we have been up to.
 Relevant photo permissions are always requested.
 As well as our daily contact with parents/carers and siblings, we hold an annual Winter Fair, to which all families are invited.
 We feel that this is an important social occasion, which further strengthens relationships and familiarises children and their parents/carers with our ethos.
-We strongly encourage families to communicate relevant information to staff and to introduce siblings both older and younger at pick up and drop off time so that staff can identify well with each individual child. - ✓ We carry out regular parent feedback questioner campaigns to allow us to improve our services and understand what we are doing well already. - ✓ We visit schools in the area to talk about the story of wheat and 'food to fork'.
+We strongly encourage families to communicate relevant information to staff and to introduce siblings both older and younger at pick up and drop off time so that staff can identify well with each individual child. - We carry out regular parent feedback questioner campaigns to allow us to improve our services and understand what we are doing well already. - We visit schools in the area to talk about the story of wheat and 'food to fork'.
 Liaison with local schools, helps us develop a shared ethos and also makes us familiar faces to some of the children who will attend Club.
-We have a particularly close relationship with Wycliffe Prep School, which is the host to our setting.
 We have built a relationship with Hardwick Parochial School and the charity Together in Matson to offer funded spaces to children with low level SEN needs and as respite for siblings of children with SEN. We regularly liaise with the school SENCO to plan children's visits and discuss outcomes. - Enabling environments: Children learn and develop well in environments in which their experiences respond to individual needs and where there is a strong partnership between practitioners and parents/carers.